Joey-Einerhand/CountWordsInTF2Chat/README.md

 Counts the words which have been said in your Team Fortress 2 chat history.

 # How does it work?
 Preface: If you wish to simply test the program without setting up Team Fortress 2, I've attached a demo file to the release so you can test out the script without installing TF2 yourself.
+I've tried to anonymise this file as much as possible.
+I've also tried to censor slurs.
+None the less, this file **will** contain profanity.

 This python script filters the console output of the videogame Team Fortress 2 and counts which words have been said in your chat history.
 The Team Fortress 2 chat is received through the in-game console.
 This console can save itself to a file, but doesn't do this by default.